Take-Some-Bytes/colonialwars-map-editor/docs/structures.md

       "French": { "x": 5750, "y": 5750 },
       "American": { "x": 3000, "y": 3000 }
     },
-    "unitDataExtends": "default", // Must be "default" or a valid file path "tileDataExtends": "default", // Must be "default" or a valid file path "buildingDataExtends": "default", // Must be "default" or a valid file path "obstacleDataExtends": "default" // Must be "default" or a valid file path }
+    "tileType": "grass", // Must be rock, grass, or sand.
+    "defaultHeight": 0 // Must be 0, 1, or 2
+  }
 }
 ```